Xomics/ISA-ACTION-Template/README.md

 The Subject IDs that can be found in the files here are not real, with respect to privacy

 ### Docker environment
-The Jupyter Notebook was made inside a [Dockernized environment](https://github.com/Xomics/Isatools_environment), containing all packages (isa-api and more) that are necessary to create ISA-Tab files
+The Jupyter Notebook was made inside a [Dockernized environment](https://github.com/Xomics/Isatools_environment), containing all packages (isa-api and more) that are necessary to run this Jupyter notebook